 - Additional software programs which may be required including Adobe Acrobat reader.

 - Broadband Internet connection (DSL and cable but not satellite, dial-up and wireless.
-A wireless network inside the home is allowed for the computer)
+A wireless connection inside the home is not allowed for the computer, the computer MUST be hardlined to the modem)

 - Skype compatible USB headset